PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - A `View as` function will allow one user to view another’s Personal Queue.
 There will be no restrictions on which user can view which other user’s queues.
 - Admin user will have  `View as Admin` option available using which he/she can see the tasks of all users across the application.
-- This function is available in all tabs (Except `Recurring` tab because it shows trigger and Trigger has Roles instead of Persons)
+- This function is available in all tabs
 - When user select another user in `View as`, it won't show any `New` or `Reopen` tag.
 Same way UI won't show Unread Chat highlight
+- When the user changes tabs or refresh a page, the `View As` value is not reset.

 ### UX Rule